PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level13.md

 ### Hexdump

-Hexdump is a way to display the raw bytes of a file in hexadecimal (base 16) so humans can inspect binary data.
+**Hexdump** is a way to display the raw bytes of a binary file in hexadecimal (base 16) so human can inspect binary data.

 Example: